-"The goal of resource equity is to create equitable student experiences in learning-ready environments.
-Resource equity means consistently prioritizing and allocating people, time, and money to align with levels of need and opportunity."
+The goal of resource equity is to create equitable student experiences for every child.
+Resource equity means consistently prioritizing and allocating people, time, and money to align with levels of need and opportunity.

-FY23 CPS School Funding (RECAP)
+FY24 CPS School Funding (RECAP)

 Where does CPS get its funding?